Yorkshire Pudding

 Yorkshire pudding

-Traditionally, Yorkshire pudding is cooked in a large, shallow tin then cut into smaller pieces.
-Modern recipe often make this classic dish in individual serving sizes, but I prefer to make make it in a cast iron pan, for a more rustic feel.
-With just a few basic ingredients like flour, eggs, milk and salt, this British favorite has staying power like no other.
+Traditionally, Yorkshire pudding is cooked in a large, shallow tin and then cut into smaller pieces.
+Modern recipes often make this classic dish in individual serving sizes, but I prefer to make it in a cast iron pan, for a more rustic feel.
+With just a few basic ingredients like flour, eggs, milk, and salt, this British favorite has staying power like no other.

 Today, Yorkshire pudding is just as popular as ever; this simple dish with a cult-like following, gained a worldwide reputation and shows no signs of disappearing anytime soon.
 Considered a go-to dish for any holiday meal, but also an ideal one for lockdown cooking when many ingredients can be hard to come by.
 With its effortless preparation, this savory pudding may just become a new family favorite.